LIRA DISTRICT

 Population Structure

 The population structure for an area shows the number of males and females within different age groups in the population.
 This information is displayed as an age-sex or population pyramid.
-In Lira district, the structure of the population typically has a wide base and a narrow top, which indicates that younger age categories make up a relatively large proportion of the population implying a high fertility rates, high birth rate and high death rate in younger age groups.
+In Lira district, the structure of the population typically has a wide base and a narrow top, which indicates that younger age categories make up a relatively large proportion of the population implying a high fertility rate, high birth rate and high death rate in younger age groups.

 The population projection presents the age dependency ratio of 80.2%, which is on a higher side.
 For this ratio to reduce there is need to address the family planning un met needs which is at about 62%, addressing youth unemployment problems through agro-industrialization.

-Age Composition
+1.5.3.2 Age Composition

 In Lira district context, age composition is the number of people in different age groups in the district.
 Age composition is the most basic characteristic of a population and to a large extent, a person's age influences what s/he needs, buys, does and her/his capacity to perform.
 Consequently, the number and percentage of a population found within the children, working age and aged groups are notable determinants of the population's social and economic structure.
 Knowledge of functional age groups, commonly used in Lira’s development programmes is critical in this demographic analysis.

-Population Distribution
+1.5.3.3 Population Distribution

 Population distribution means the pattern of where people live.
 In Lira district, population distribution is uneven.
-There are sub counties which are sparsely populated, that is, contain few
+There are sub counties which are sparsely populated and some sub counties that are densely populated especially those which are peri urban and the municipal division.
+Densely populated sub counties and divisions are indeed habitable environments motivated by availability of good social services.

 The household size (an average number of people in a household) in Lira District varies by residence.
 The rural residents have larger household size compared to their urban counterparts.
-Almost all the rural sub counties have a household size of 5.9 while the divisions in the municipal council have an average household size of 3.7
+Almost all the rural sub counties have a household size of 5.9 while the divisions in the municipal council have an average household size of 3.7.

-Population Density
+1.5.3.4 Population Density

 The Population Density is a measure of the degree of crowding of an area.
-The Population Density is given in terms of persons per square kilometer of land area.
+The Population Density.
+It is given in terms of persons per square kilometer of land area.
 The total land area for Lira District is 1,326 square kilometers.
-The population density was 307 persons per square kilometers of land in 2014.
-Table 1.7 below shows that the population density increased from 307 persons per square kilometers in 2014 to 451 persons per square kilometers in 2030
+The population density was 307 persons per square

 The population density of Lira district as disaggregated by administrative units indicates that the divisions in Lira Municipality are densely populated compared to the rural sub counties.
 Ojwina Division is the most densely populated followed by Central division.
 In the categories of rural sub counties, Adekokwok Sub County is most densely populated followed by Ngetta.
+The details of population densities by administrative units are as summarized in table 1.6 below

-Natural Endowments
+1.5.4 Natural Endowments

 Lira District wetlands cover about 4,829.2 hectares (7.9%) of the land area, while in Lira Municipality alone wetlands cover 1,313 hectares of the land area.
-The district rising population and demand for more resources to sustain their livelihood continues to put wetlands and their resources under tremendous pressure reducing the wetland areas mainly the seasonal wetlands which are easily degraded, many of which can be categorized as vanquished wetlands currently Wetlands provide a variety of goods, services and attributes.
-Some of these are locally relevant; others have a regional, national or international importance.
-All together, the goods, services and attributes constitute a considerable ecological, social and economic value, which may be lost when wetlands are converted or altered and therefore provide the justification for entrenching wetlands management in the overall socio-economic development process of the district.
+The district rising population and demand for more resources to sustain their livelihood continues to put wetlands and their resources under tremendous pressure reducing the wetland areas mainly the seasonal wetlands which are easily degraded, many of which can be categorised as vanquished wetlands currently

 The cumulative effects of wetland change has resulted into periodic flooding in some areas, reduction in water quantity and quality and a change in microclimate, with grave consequences for crop production, wetland resource use and public health.